glennramalho/espmod/README.md

 # Setting up a new simulation

 Probably the best way to do this is by copying one of the existing examples into your work area and then replace the .ino file with your firmware.
+Depending on if you are using Arduino-IDF or ESP-IDF, you will need to setup a directory with the make file and your .ino file, for Arduino or appmain for ESP-IDF.

+As an example for Arduino-IDF, create a directory, copy in your .ino file (or link it), then you need your test files.
+Look at examples/Blink for an example.
+The directory should be as below.
+All files you can copy from examples/Blink.
+Then modify sc_main.cpp, Makefile to change the name of the test.
+The test.h instantiates the model and connects the wires.
+The test.cpp drives the signals and checks the results.

+* <yourmain>/<yourmain>.ino
+* <yourmain>/<yourmain>test.cpp
+* <yourmain>/<yourmain>test.h
+* <yourmain>/sc_main.cpp
+* <yourmain>/Makefile

+For ESP-IDF, you can look at examples/ledc.
+For this one you will need the folloing files.
+As above, the test.h instantiates the module and hooks it up. test.cpp drives and checks the results. main.cpp and main.h you just copy in, they will invoke the app_main() function. sc_main.cpp and Makefile need to be modified to have the name of your test and the Makefile should have the name of <yourmain>.c.
+More on this soon.
+Note: although SystemC runs on C++ your code can be all pure C. All functions that the ESP-IDF need are in C.

+* <yourdir>/<yourmain>.c
+* <yourdir>/<yourdir>test.cpp
+* <yourdir>/<yourdir>test.h
+* <yourdir>/main.cpp
+* <yourdir>/main.h
+* <yourdir>/sc_main.cpp
+* <yourdir>/Makefile

-If you are using the ESP-IDF style, then have the setup function in the .ino call your app_main() function and include the file in the Makefile.
+you are using the ESP-IDF style, then have the setup function in the .ino call your app_main() function and include the file in the Makefile.

 # Status